w3c/spec-prod/docs/examples.md

 If you've multiple documents in the same repository, you can provide source-destination pairs to build, validate and deploy each one separately.

-**Note:** At present, each source might create its own commit in `GH_PAGES_BRANCH` even when content of other sources hasn't changed.
-This is because the build output for each source contains build date.
-Though, if you deploy multiple times in the same day, the noise will reduce effectively as the build date (hence the diff) hasn't changed.
-The situation will improve when [#8](https://github.com/w3c/spec-prod/issues/8) and [#14](https://github.com/w3c/spec-prod/issues/14) are fixed.

 ```yaml
 name: CI
 on: